(This is the first of a series of 3 weekly posts about chronic inflammation)

 Fortunately, there are also things you can do to reduce your exposure to these chemicals and decrease your chances of developing chronic inflammation as a result.

 Three things you can do right now to reduce your exposure to harmful chemicals

 First, purge your home of toxic cleaners.
 Use eco-friendly alternatives, which you can find widely at health food stores and even superstores like target.
 You can also make your own.
 Try these recipes for easy alternatives to toxic household cleaners, which contain ingredients you probably already have at home.

 Second, look for personal care and beauty products that do not contain harmful substances.
 Many of the chemicals used in these products are known to be endocrine disruptors, which interfere with normal hormone functions and lead to a number of disorders including infertility and chronic fatigue syndrome, among others).
 Look at the ingredient list and avoid products that contain chemicals like phthalates and parabens (both of which have been linked to certain cancers); quaternium 15, ureas, and DMDM hydantoin (all three of these are formaldehyde releasers and “probable carcinogens” according to the EPA).

 If you want to become more familiar with these chemicals and their effects, check out the toxic chemicals cheat sheet on the Free Resources page (requires a sign up).
 You can also find out a lot more information in the first book in my series of green guidebooks.

-Finally, put pressure on policymakers to push down acceptable levels of harmful chemicals so that they are under or at the levels established by bodies like the EPA or WHO.
+Third and finally, put pressure on policymakers to push down acceptable levels of harmful chemicals so that they are under or at the levels established by bodies like the EPA or WHO.
 Don’t know where to begin?
 Check out our links to campaigns and calls to action to find out more.